L’Enclos de la Daby

 TORCHES It can be quite dark between the houses at night, it is a good idea to bring torches

 ENVIRONMENTAL CONTROL The houses can be kept cool by closing shutters when the sun is upon them and opening them up once the sun has moved round.
 There aren’t usually that many mosquitoes, but they and flies can be kept out by keeping the mosquito nets on windows/doors closed.
+Do bring mosquito spray if you plan to sit outside at dusk!
+Don't leave food out in the kitchens as it will attract ants.

 KEYS Each house has an everyday key, and a double locking one for when you leave.
 One of the les Lavandes keys also opens the Cabanon, All the houses (except Les Chenes) have the same double key.
 It’s a good idea to lock houses if you are out of sight for any length of time.
 At the end of your stay, could you put them back where you found them, or leave them with the cleaner if she is already there.